zelanISAK/unit-1/Projects/problem.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
+I will to design and make a <ins>digital ledger</ins> for a client who is ———.
+The ——– will about ———— and is constructed using the software <ins>Python</ins>.
 It will take  ———- to make and will be evaluated according to the criteria ———.

 Justify the tools/structure of your solution